Dancing Before the Lord

-The Ark of the Covenant is barely mentioned during Saul’s 40-year rule sitting neglected in the village of Baale Judah under the watchcare of Abinadab (1 Sam.
-7:1).
+The Ark of the Covenant is barely mentioned during Saul’s 40-year reign sitting neglected in the village of Kirjath Jearim under the watchcare of a man named Abinadab.

-The men of Beth Shemesh who were harvesting in the field rescued the ark as it passed by, but their inquisitive look inside resulted in the death of 57,000 men (1 Sam 6:19).
-Filled with fear, those who survived subsequently transferred the Ark to the home of Abinadab where it lodged all but forgotten.
+Men of Judah living in Beth Shemesh who were harvesting in the field retrieved the Ark as it passed by.
+Their inquisitive look inside resulted in the death of 50,070 men (6:19).
+The survivors subsequently begged the inhabitants of Kirjath Jearim to convey the Ark to their village.
+There it lodged in the home of Abinadab all but forgotten (6:20- 7:1).

 Even though he had ample reason and time to do so, Saul never saw the need to relocate the Ark to a place of prominence in his kingdom.
-David, on-the-other-hand, realized the Ark was the symbol of God’s covenant relationship with Israel; and, he arranged for transport to the capital city of Jerusalem.
+David, on-the-other-hand, realized the Ark was the symbol of God’s covenant relationship with Israel.
+He arranged for transport to the capital city of Jerusalem.

-His first effort was delayed by three months when Uzzah died for touching the Ark while attempting to stabilize the load when the oxen stumbled.
-At this point, the ark was temporarily stored in the home of Obed-Edom, a Gittite, identifying him as a Levite from a Levitical city in Dan called Gath Rimmon, (Josh.
+David’s first effort was delayed by three months when Uzzah died for touching the Ark in an attempt to stabilize the load when the oxen stumbled (2 Sam.
+6:6-7).
+At this point, the Ark was temporarily stored in the home of Obed-Edom, a Gittite, identifying him as a Levite from a Levitical city called Gath Rimmon in Dan, not to be confused with the Philistine city of Gath (Josh.
 19:45).

-Housing the Ark in his own home was a source of blessing to Obed-Edom’s entire household (2 Sam.
-6:13).
+Housing the Ark in his own home was a source of blessing to Obed-Edom’s entire household (6:13).
 The text does not indicate the location of his house, but it is generally believed to have been in the environs of Jerusalem.

-The obvious blessing of Obed-Edom moved David to attempt to bring the Ark to Jerusalem a second time.
+The obvious blessing of Obed-Edom motivated David to attempt to bring the Ark to Jerusalem a second time.
 Once again, the procession of the Ark toward Jerusalem was accompanied by great celebration.
-This time, Levites carried the Ark in accordance with Levitical specifications with no mishaps (Ex.37:5; Num.
+This time, Levites carried the Ark in accordance with Levitical specifications with no mishaps (Ex.
+37:5; Num.
 4:15).

 The text records, “when those bearing the ark of the LORD had gone six paces . . . he sacrificed oxen and fatted sheep” (2 Sam.
 6:13).
 This was not an offering made every six steps all the way to Jerusalem, but rather one of consecration made after the first six steps of the journey.
-There would be another in Jerusalem (2 Sam.
-6:17).
+There would be another offering in Jerusalem (6:17).